-Credit card companies charge an interest rate and impose late fees if you don’t pay your credit card bill on time.
-So if you don’t pay your credit card bill one month, the next month – aside from what you charged that month — you will still need to pay last month’s bill plus interest and late fees and charges.
+Credit card companies charge an interest rate and impose late payment fees if you don’t pay your credit card bill on time.
+So if you don’t pay your credit card bill for a particular month, aside from the charges incurred for the following month, you will have to pay the previous month’s charges plus interest and late payment fee.

-So this is how credit card debt increases and increases and becomes more and more difficult to pay off.
+So this is how credit card debt debt eventually increases and become more and more difficult to pay off.

 How to get credit card debt relief